Lawrence Johnson (type-founder): Stereotyping and type foundry development

 On arriving in America, Johnson secured a position in Troy, New York, with The Northern Budget, a Republican weekly newspaper.
 In spring 1819, he began working in New York City in the printing office of Bunce and Gray, often working sixteen to eighteen hours a day.
-Having observed the art of stereotyping in England, where his first employer, Brightly and Childs, had been among the first to adopt it, Johnson sought to learn more about the practice, and in 1820 he entered the employment of B. & J. Collins, one of two firms that did nearly all of the stereotyping in New York.
+Having observed the art of stereotype printing in England, where his first employer, Brightly and Childs, had been among the first to adopt it, Johnson sought to learn more about the practice, and in 1820 he entered the employment of B. & J. Collins, one of two firms that did nearly all of the stereotyping in New York.
 Having acquired a sufficient knowledge of stereotyping, he soon left for Philadelphia to establish his own enterprise.
 There, despite his limited means and knowledge, he managed to develop a successful stereotyping business.
 Initially his stereotype foundry was located at 17 Cypress Alley in Philadelphia.
 By the late 1820s it was located at 6 George Street (later renamed 606–608 Sansom Street), where it remained until 1906 when the property was sold to the Curtis Publishing Company.
 Prior to the establishment of Johnson's foundry, those publishers in Philadelphia who wanted to use stereotyping for book printing sent their orders to New York.
 One of Johnsons's earliest successful efforts in stereotyping was Henry's Commentary on the Scriptures for the publishers, Tower and Hogan.

 Despite many challenges, during his first decade in Philadelphia Johnson developed and operated a large and prosperous stereotyping business.
 In 1833 he added type-founding to his operations when, in conjunction with George F. Smith, he bought The Philadelphia Type Foundry, originally established by Archibald Binny and James Ronaldson.
 The foundry had lost business to other type-foundries, having fallen into disrepair since its initial prosperity.
 Johnson made major extensions and improvements, and established a solid and successful enterprise.
 Ten years later, in 1843, George F. Smith retired from the type-foundry business, and for two years, Johnson operated both the type-foundry and the stereotype foundry under his exclusive ownership.
 In 1845, Johnson brought in three of his employees as junior partners: Thomas MacKellar, John F. Smith and Richard Smith.
 The business operated under the title of L. Johnson & Company, although it was commonly known as the "Johnson Type Foundry".
 In 1856, a branch foundry was established in Cincinnati, under the management of Robert Allison, who later became its owner.

 After Johnson's death in 1860, Peter A. Jordon became a partner in the company, and in 1867, the name changed from L. Johnson and Company to MacKellar, Smiths and Jordon.
 Nonetheless, the operation was long known as the "Johnson Type Foundry".
 In 1892, the firm was incorporated with the American Type Founders' Company.